BDC Hamburger Icon

 Blasting your cause on every social media platform may be tempting, but oversharing can waste time and resources for most companies.
 Choose and focus on the social media platforms that engage most of your audience.

-Remember to use video to build your brand; it can help tell a visual story, thereby compelling others to understand your vision and inspiring them to help.
+Use video to build your brand.
+It can help tell a visual story, compelling others to understand your vision and inspiring them to help.
 Sprinkle your cause within your feed, and ensure a healthy mix of behind-the-scenes stories, FAQ, polls and informative posts.

 The benefits of charitable marketing

-By utilizing charitable marketing, your company can stand out by appealing to your base.
+By using charitable marketing, your company can stand out by appealing to your base.
 When you are transparent about your cause, consumers are more likely to spread the word and build brand loyalty.

 According to Gartner, 65 percent of employees prefer to work for organizations that value social and environmental causes.
 Focusing on charitable marketing can help you recruit and retain top talent.